Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Results

 \section{Results}

+We have performed a series of numerical simulations of our model; we direct the reader to the Supplementary Materials online, where we provide three videos of the simulations, for detailed renderings.

+The continuous simulation domain is defined as a bi-periodic square of dimensions $2L \times 2L$ (where $L$ is the physical half-width of the domain).
+While the $N=50,000$ agents evolve in continuous space via a standard Euler integration scheme, the macroscopic fields, including the RFE continuous field and the spectral flux calculations, are evaluated by projecting the discrete particle data onto a fixed Eulerian grid with a resolution of $128 \times 128$ grid points.
+The system is initialized with a random uniform distribution of phases and positions, an ``active soup'' state, and evolved for $T_{\max}=400$~s (20,000 time steps).
+The complex order parameter field $Z(\mathbf{r},t)$, and consequently the local coherence $R(\mathbf{r},t)$, were evaluated at each integration time step ($\Delta t = 0.02$), by binning the discrete agent distribution onto a $128\times128$ spatial grid, and the convolution with the Gaussian kernel $G$ is performed via two-dimensional Fast Fourier Transforms (FFT), allowing for continuous, real-time feedback between the mean field and the individual agents.

 The temporal evolution of the system, shown in Figure~\ref{fig:0}, reveals a spontaneous transition from microscopic chaos ($t=0$) to macroscopic order ($t=11)$, as small-scale phase defects nucleate and annihilate rapidly.
-Surviving defects begin to cluster and merge, forming a sloshing, large-scale dipole ($t=22$ and beyond).
+Surviving defects begin to cluster and merge, forming a sloshing, large-scale dipole ($t=22$ and beyond), where we direct the reader to the provided Video~S1 in the Supplementary Materials.

-To discern the mechanism driving this dynamic condensation, we analyzed the kinetic pathways of the topological defects (Figure~\ref{fig:1}b), the decay of the defect number density $N_d(t)$.
-Adherence to the theoretical $t^{-0.75}$ scaling \cite{carnevale_evolution_1991,larichev_weakly_1991}, distinct from the diffusive $t^{-1}$ rate, confirms that vortex merger is governed by dispersive shock dynamics \cite{hoefer_dispersive_2006, gurevich_nonstationary_1973,larichev_weakly_1991} and acoustic horizons \cite{unruh_experimental_1981}, rather than passive strain fields or random-walk annihilation \cite{shankar_topological_2022}.
+To discern the mechanism driving this dynamic condensation, we analysed the kinetic pathways of the topological defects (Figure~\ref{fig:1}a), the decay of the defect number density $N_d(t)$.
+The decay is consistent with the theoretical $t^{-0.75}$ scaling \cite{carnevale_evolution_1991,larichev_weakly_1991}: extended ensemble runs (16 members, evolved to $t = 2000$~s; Appendix~\ref{app:robustness}) yield a fitted exponent of $-0.776$ with a bootstrapped 95\% confidence interval of $[-0.804, -0.743]$, which contains $-3/4$ and excludes both the diffusive $t^{-1}$ rate and the compressible $t^{-2/3}$ rate.
+The qualitative dominance of vortex merger, the kinetic pathway expected from dispersive shock dynamics \cite{hoefer_dispersive_2006, gurevich_nonstationary_1973,larichev_weakly_1991} and acoustic horizons \cite{unruh_experimental_1981} rather than from passive strain fields or random-walk annihilation \cite{shankar_topological_2022}, is nevertheless robust (Video~S1).